Institute for Nature Study: A photo guide

 The entrance and administration building.

-Maybe the wildlife was so hard to find because the place is so forest-like!
+Maybe the wildlife was so hard to find because the place really is so forest-like!
 Something could be right next to you but invisible due to the number of trees, flowers, and plants.
 And with everything so thick, the sights and sounds of the city become muted.
-In some parts of the Institute, you might think you are far out in the country.
-You need patience.
+You might think you are deep in the country in some parts of the Institute.
+Patience is needed.
+They will come when they are ready.

 The institute is like Koishikawa Botanical Gardens.
-They are working parks in very natural states.
-Both of them are hilly in some areas, too, the Institute even more so.
-You won’t see much of the outside world as parts of it lay in a valley.
+They are working parks in natural states.
+Both are hilly in some areas, too, the Institute even more so.
+You are in a valley.
+The outside world is blocked.
 There are no great views, like Shinjuku Gyoen or Hamarikyu Gardens.
 Once you get past the entrance, you’ll be in a seemingly wild area!

 You can enjoy secluded paths and lengths of earthen walls from Edo times.
 And if you want to enjoy a picnic during the warmer months, there are picnic tables.
 Even for relaxing, it is great.